jbboehr/php-psr/README.md

 [![License][:badge-license:]][:ext-license:]

 This PHP extension provides the interfaces from the [PSR][:psr-fig:] standards as established by the [PHP-FIG][:php-fig:] group.
-You can use interfaces provided by this extension easily - see this [example][:example:].
+You can use interfaces provided by this extension in another extension easily - see this [example][:example:].

 ## Interfaces